 Banner Saga promised a lot during its campaign, including subverting numerous RPG tropes (not focusing on a young hero, for example), downplaying the micromanagement element of most strategy RPGs and having a choice-based narrative that would force you to confront the consequences of your choices and force you to deal with loss (complete with auto-saving, ensuring you couldn't just load back when something went wrong).
 To my surprise, though, they actually followed through on this quite well.
 Your choices do really matter and will change the course of the story several times throughout - you'll face different battles, may recruit some characters (or lose some) and see story scenes that you wouldn't see otherwise - a pretty stark contrast to most games of this type I've played where 'choice' just feels like a joke more than anything, changing maybe a throwaway line of dialog or two and little else.

 I was also a little surprised to see the game draw some cues from the computer classic "The Oregon Trail".
 As your troupe travels across the land, you'll have to maintain a steady income of supplies (which deplete each day), as well as rest to maintain morale and deal with a number of events - some are scripted while others are random, and can be both beneficial (finding useful items) or detrimental (villagers fighting and you having to decide what to do about it).
-While a relatively minor part of the game overall, I nonetheless enjoyed this part, as it ties in well to the theme of choice and consequence in a pretty clever way (and pays homage to a classic without feeling overly derivative).
+While a relatively minor part of the game overall, I nonetheless enjoyed this element, as it ties in well to the theme of choice and consequence in a pretty clever way and pays homage to a classic without feeling overly derivative.

 There are only about seven classes in the game, but they prove distinct enough to keep the game fresh.
-To name a few, Archers attack at range and are relatively speedy, but have low armor and Strength; Spearmen can attack from two spaces and have relatively average stats all around, while Varn (giants) are the biggest and slowest of units, takinh up four spaces as opposed to humans and dredges taking up one, but have very high armor and attack power; positioning them properly and having them take the brunt of attacks for weaker makes up a substantial portion of your tactical decisions, especially early in the game.
+To name a few, Archers attack at range and are relatively speedy, but have low armor and Strength; Spearmen can attack from two spaces and have relatively average stats all around, while Varn (giants) are the biggest and slowest of units, takin up four spaces as opposed to humans taking up one, but have very high armor and attack power; positioning them properly and having them take the brunt of attacks for weaker makes up a substantial portion of your tactical decisions, especially early in the game.

 I was also impressed with the game's presentation.
 Banner Saga makes the most of its minimal budget, with limited but expressive animation that draws influence from names like Eyvind Earle and Ralph Bakshi and a surprisingly good, moody soundtrack that carries the dark tone of the story surprisingly well.
 Voice acting is minimal but used effectively, never feeling apathetic or stilted as in so many big budget RPGs of today.
-The dialog in the game is excellently done too, playing the characters off of one another perfectly and making them feel like actual people and not just stilted plot points.
-There are a lot of nice bits of lore throughout (without ever relying on a lazy "plot codex" to fill you in) and you really get wrapped up in the journey the characters undertake, feeling the gravity of the scenario and the tough choices they're forced to make.
+The dialog in the game is excellently done too, playing the characters off of one another perfectly and making them feel like actual people with motivations and personalities, and not just stilted plot points.
+There are a lot of nice bits of lore throughout (without ever relying on a lazy, impersonal "plot codex" to fill you in) and you really get wrapped up in the journey the characters undertake, feeling the gravity of the scenario and the tough choices they're forced to make.

 Developer: Stoic Studio